cyberpunkych/SQML-alpha/README.md

 SQML-alpha repository

-It will be the small module for python, which can help you to parse html data.
+It will be the small module for python, which can help you to parse html data.<br>
-You can do than without regexp and other brainfucking things.
+You can do than without regexp and other brainfucking things. <br>
 Only SQL-like syntax.
 Nothing more ;)